ritaturk/xenko-docs/GUIDELINES.md

 Try to keep your explanation short and simple and when possible add an image or a diagram that corresponds to the concept next to your text.

-This guideline is even more important for Getting Started, Samples, Tutorials and HOWTO pages, where the text should correspond more to instructions than explanations about Xenko concepts.
+This guideline is even more important for Getting Started, Tutorials and HOWTO pages, where the text should correspond more to instructions than explanations about Xenko concepts.
 In those pages, you should either try to explain the concept in a simple lline or replace the explanation by a reference to the page dedicated to the concept.